 Chester is a tiny town located in the state of South Dakota.
 With a population of 257 people and just one neighborhood, Chester is the 130th largest community in South Dakota.
-Chester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Chester has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Chester real estate is some of the most expensive in South Dakota, although Chester house values don't compare to the most expensive real estate in the U.S.